fnzhan/EMLight/README.md

 Training tip: you may overfit the model on a small subset first, then train the model on the full set, to avoid divergence during training.

 ## 3D Object Insertion & Rendering
-To evaluate the performance of lighting estimation, we create an evaluation set consisting of 3D scenes to conduct object insertion & rendering (in Blender).
+To evaluate the performance of lighting estimation, we create an Virtual Object Relighting (VOR) dataset to conduct object insertion & rendering in Blender.
 The lighting estimaiton performance is evaluated by using the predicted illumination map as the environment light in Blender.

 The background scenes of this set include images from [Laval Indoor HDR](http://indoor.hdrdb.com/), [Fast Spatially-Varying Indoor](https://lvsn.github.io/fastindoorlight/supplementary/index.html#), and some wild scenes.